middlesparrow/PokemonGo-MapValidator/README.md

  -d,--email-dest <email> | email destination.
 Default: login email
  -pl,--page-loading <value ms> | wait for the page to load: Default: 10000 miliseconds
  -lp,--loading-pokemongo <value ms> | wait for pokemongo to load.
 Default: 10000 miliseconds

+ mapvalidator.xls - place the maps in this file.
+Make a copy of mapvalidator-template.xls if necessary.

+ chromedriver.exe - v2.24.
+Replace if there's a more recent version.

+ chromeprofile.zip - a clean profile for chrome browser.
+Probably at some point in time might need to be recreated.
+Use Selenium to do it.

+ # Libs
+  - javax.mail
+  - jxl-2.6.12
+  - commons-cli-1.3.1
+  - zip4j_1.3.2
+  - image-comparison-1.0
+  - selenium-server-standalone-2.53.1